Journey in words

 One of our courses in the undergraduate was “Motor Learning”, or “how we learn movements”.
 Until now, my focus had been on muscle physiology, but here I was introduced to the study of the brain, neuroscience, for the very first time, and instantly my interest was piqued!
 I took all the related electives I possibly could and got more and more fascinated.
 I did my first research project with Jesper Lundbye-Jensen on cortical excitability during motor learning, which included a bunch of techniques, transcranial magnetic stimulation (TMS), electroencephalography (EEG) and electromyography (EMG).
 It also included behavioural work in the form of teaching participants to play a game by squeezing a small metal block (which was a force transducer, so it measured how hard they were squeezing).

 After finishing the undergraduate, I buggered off to Australia for a year.
 To get away, get some perspective, and discover who was without athletics in my life.
-The plan was to work at coffee shops and bana plantations, but, well… things turned out differently, and I ended up working in two labs at University of Queensland.
-My first couple of months I spent in a Neuromechanics lab, working primarily on foot biomechanics assisting with …, and developing a setup that combined ultrasound imaging, force application and local anaesthetic in the … nerve (along with being Guinea pig for a bunch of other studies).
-After my contract in the lab ended, I travelled to Tasmania where I spent a wonderful couple of months, before returning to work with Tim Carroll who worked on motor control.
+The plan was to work at coffee shops and banana plantations, but, well… things turned out differently, and I ended up working in two labs at University of Queensland.
+My first couple of months I spent in a Neuromechanics lab supervised by Luke Kelly, working primarily on foot biomechanics assisting with processing a large data set containing 3D bone models and X-ray scans, and developing a setup that combined ultrasound imaging, force application and local anaesthetic to nerves in the lower limb (along with being Guinea pig for a bunch of other studies).
+After my contract in the lab ended, I travelled to Tasmania where I spent a wonderful couple of months, ruminating my trajectory in life.
+I returned to work with Tim Carroll who worked on motor control.
 Here I also got the chance to work on a variety of setups, most of them reaching.
 But it was also here I realised that every living organism has to sense their surrounds and take action to make the best of the situation.

 Non-human?